 Then you can research other cloud articles such as ZDNet’s entire Cloud section, devoted to all things Cloud.

-And there’s also Airstream Foods, an AFS client located in Long Island, NY – scene of the recent Hurricane Sandy episode that left Airstream’s server room under several feet of water.
+And there’s also Airstream Foods, a grocery distributor located in Long Island, NY – scene of the recent Hurricane Sandy episode that left Airstream’s server room under several feet of water.
 However, since they’d recently adopted a Cloud strategy, the affected servers were safely humming along, hundreds of miles away in a secure facility.

 And while your business may be safely out of the hurricane zone, until Sandy, no one really looked at NY or NJ in the same category as Gulf Coastal Florida or Alabama when it came to hurricane risk – point being, we need preparation for both known, and unknown risk in our IT infrastructure.